owntracks/recorder/README.md

 As mentioned earlier, data is stored in files, and these files are relative to `STORAGEDIR` (compiled into the programs or specified as an option).
 In particular, the following directory structure can exist, whereby directories are created as needed by the _recorder_:

-* `cards/`, optional, contains user cards which are published when either you or one of your trackers on Hosted adds a new device.
+* `cards/`, optional, may contains user cards.
 This card is then stored here and used with, e.g., `ocat --last` to show a user's name and optional avatar.
 * `config/`, optional, contains the JSON of a [device configuration](http://owntracks.org/booklet/features/remoteconfig/) (`.otrc`)  which was requested remotely via a [dump command](http://owntracks.org/booklet/tech/json/#_typecmd).
 Note that this will contain sensitive data.
 You can use this `.otrc` file to restore the OwnTracks configuration on your device by copying to the device and opening it in OwnTracks.
 * `ghash/`, unless disabled, reverse Geo data is collected into an LMDB database located in this directory.
 This LMDB database also contains named databases which are used by your optional Lua hooks, as well as a `topic2tid` database which can be used for TID re-mapping.
 * `last/` contains the last location published by devices.
 E.g. Jane's last publish from her iPhone would be in `last/jjolie/iphone/jjolie-iphone.json`.
 The JSON payload contained therein is enhanced with the fields `user`, `device`, `topic`, and `ghash`.
 If a device's `last/` directory contains a file called `extra.json` (i.e. matching the example, this would be `last/jjolie/iphone/extra.json`), the content of this file is merged into the existing JSON for this user and returned by the API.
 Note, that you cannot overwrite existing values.
 So, an `extra.json` containing `{ "tst" : 11 }` will do nothing because the `tst` element we obtain from location data overrules, but adding `{ "beverage" : "water" }` will do what you want.
 If _recorder_ is built with support for our Greenwich firmware, this directory might contain `batt.json`, `ext.json`, and/or `status.json` each of which hold an array of the last 100 reports for internal battery voltage, external voltage, and status respectively.
 These values are returned via the API in the LAST object.